poesel/Power_DS3231_Adapter/README.md

-# Power_DS3231_Adapter
+# Power Adapter
-A small adapter board to switch power with a DS3231 breakout board
+An adapter to switch power with a DS3231 breakout board.